pnnl/NWQ-Sim/vqe/README.md

 ### Backends
 Note that [examples/basic_example_cuda_mpi.cu](examples/basic_example_cuda_mpi.cu) separates the `SV_CUDA_MPI_VQE` constructor call and the call to `MPI_Finalize()` into two different functions.
 This is necessary to ensure that the `SV_CUDA_MPI` destructor (which invokes `nvshmem_finalize()`) is called before `MPI_Finalize()`.

-To locally run the example CUDA, MPI,and examples respectively, run (from `NWQ-Sim/build`):
+To locally run the example CUDA, MPI, and examples respectively, run (from `NWQ-Sim/build`):
 ```shell
 ./vqe/examples/vqe/examples/basic_example_cuda
 mpirun -n <nproc> ./vqe/examples/vqe/examples/basic_example_mpi